How to Draw a Cartoon

 Gary Harbo was raised in Lynd, a farming community in southwestern Minnesota.
 This quiet little town of 200 people was a great place to grow up in and learn about life.
 Gary loved playing baseball, basketball and football, as well as reading and drawing.
 When Gary was 9 years old, his parents began to save his drawings and encouraged him to pursue his talent.
 To this day he hasn't forgotten how great it felt to have his drawings hanging from his parents walls.
 His love of drawing resulted in several first place finishes in art competitions for his wildlife colored pencil illustrations.

 All through life Gary has been successful because the good Lord has blessed him with a great imagination and the wonderful ability to look at life through the eyes of a child.
 In 1990 he created cartoon characters that were loaded with personality.
 His children, Kari and Gary II, were at the root of this inspiration.
 In 1991, at the age of 33, Gary left the corporate world and jumped head-first into the magical world of children's books.
-Since then, Gary and his wife Barb have added two cute little boys named Grant and Gavin.
-Gary has used all of this motivation to write and illustrate eight humorous picture books, My New Friend, Bad Bart's Revenge, Bart Becomes a Friend, The Great Train Ride, The Black Hills Adventure, The Northern Woods Adventure, Where Is My Sister? and Santa's Secret Gift .
+Since then, Gary and his wife Barb have added two boys named Grant and Gavin.
+Gary has used all of this motivation to write and illustrate 25 books.
+His most recent books are; My New Friend, Bad Bart's Revenge, Bart Becomes a Friend, The Great Train Ride, The Black Hills Adventure, The Northern Woods Adventure, The Rocky Mountain Adventure, Where Is My Sister? and Santa's Secret Gift .
 Gary's latest drawing book contains art lessons on how to draw the cool cartoons that he has created over the years.
 It is called How to Draw 104 cartoons with Gary Harbo.
 These action-packed adventures and drawing book are bringing smiles to hundreds of thousands of children across the Midwest.

-As an author and illustrator, Gary teaches art lessons to over 15,000 elementary school children every year.
-His motivational talks encompass the whole process of writing, illustrating and publishing.
-His talks include; Keynote Speaker for the International Reading Association Conventions, Chapter One Parent/Children workshops, Guest Author for Young Authors Conferences, as well as Author-in-Residences for hundreds of schools in many states.
+As an author and illustrator Gary has taught art lessons to over 300,000 elementary school children.
+His talks include; Keynote Speaker for the International Reading Association Conventions, Chapter One Parent/Children workshops, Guest Author for Young Authors Conferences, as well as Author-in-Residences for hundreds of schools all across the country.

 And...
 What are Gary's Interests?